-WORKING STEPS 4 & 5 - USING THE 40 QUESTIONS [Page Numbers refer to the CoDA Blue Book THIRD EDITION.]

-This may not be reprinted or republished without the express written consent of Co-Dependents Anonymous, Inc. This document may be reprinted from the website www.coda.org (CoDA) for use by members of the CoDA Fellowship.
-Copyright © 2022 Co-Dependents Anonymous, Inc. All rights reserved.
-Page 7 of 16
+WORKING CoDA's STEPS FOUR & FIVE - USING THE 40 QUESTIONS [page numbers refer to Co-Dependents Anonymous, Third Edition] This may not be reprinted or republished without the express written consent of Co-Dependents Anonymous, Inc. This document may be reprinted from the website www.coda.org (CoDA) for use by members of the CoDA Fellowship.
+Copyright © 2023 Co-Dependents Anonymous, Inc. All rights reserved.
+8 of 17

 Discuss the principle of "balance."
 In a thorough inventory, we are encouraged to list both our assets and our liabilities.
 Name five attributes that you like about yourself.
-Keep this POSITIVE list in your Self Care Kit.
+Keep this POSITIVE list in your Self-Care Kit.
 Keep adding to this list from time to time.

 24. Study the list of codependent behaviors on page 44.
-Describe what each behavior could look like within physical, emotional, intellectual, spiritual, & sexual boundaries.
+Describe what each behavior could look like within physical, emotional, intellectual, spiritual, and sexual boundaries.